openziti/ziti-doc/docfx_project/ziti/security/authentication/authentication.md

 JWT authentication requires that an [External JWT Signer](external-jwt-signers.md) be added via the Ziti Edge Management API.
-The definition of [External JWT Signer](external-jwt-signers.md) allows configuration of which JWT claim should be used as a value to map against the unique `externalId` property on Identities.
-This mapping of JWT claim to `externalId` is used to determine which Identity is authenticating.
+The definition of [External JWT Signer](external-jwt-signers.md) allows configuration of which JWT claim should be used as a value to map against the unique `externalId` or `id` property on Identities.
+This mapping of JWT claim to `externalId`/`id` is used to determine which Identity is authenticating.

 The JWT must be provided in the HTTP request in the `Authentication` header with a value in the format of `Bearer <jwt>`.
 The JWT provided must pass signature, expiration, issuer, and audience validation as configured